jsuarezruiz/forms-gtk-progress/Faq.md

 Is recommended reading the [Getting Started](Getting-Started.md) section.
 Basically, you need to sync and compile the repository to access to the `Xamarin.Forms.Platforms.GTK.dll` library.

+**How do I make the WebView work?**

+The Xamarin.Forms GTK backend makes use of [webkit-sharp](https://github.com/mono/webkit-sharp).
+If you do not have it installed, you must install `libwebkit-dev package`:

+    sudo apt-get install libwebkit-dev

 **I have tried the backend, in Linux I have problems to perform http requests.
 What can I do?**

 You would need to install trusted roots certificate from Mozilla as below: